Mostafaa133/Pleny-Task/README.md

 The Pleny Task is an Angular application designed to demonstrate frontend development skills

 ## Features
--User Authentication: Secure login with the DummyJSON API.
+- User Authentication: Secure login with the DummyJSON API.
--Product Display: Paginated product list with search and category filtering.
+- Product Display: Paginated product list with search and category filtering.
--Cart Management: Add products to the cart and view the total number of items.
+- Cart Management: Add products to the cart and view the total number of items.
--NgRX: State management for handling authentication, products, and cart states.
+- NgRX: State management for handling authentication, products, and cart states.

 ## Installation
 1. Clone the repository: